GfellerLab/MoDec/README.md

 To cite MoDec, please refer to:

-Racle, J., et al. Robust prediction of class II epitopes by deep motif deconvolution of HLA-II peptidomes. *Nat.
+Racle, J., et al. Robust prediction of HLA class II epitopes by deep motif deconvolution of immunopeptidomes. *Nat.
 Biotech.* (2019).